Newton Moore: Agent-General and First World War

 Moore was made a Companion of the Order of St Michael and St George in June 1908, and knighted as a Knight Commander of the Order of St Michael and St George in June 1910.
-In February 1911, he resigned his Bunbury seat to take up the office of Agent-General for Western Australia in London.
-In 1915, while still Agent-General, the Australian government appointed him General Officer Commanding Australian Imperial Forces in the United Kingdom.
+In February 1911, he resigned his Bunbury seat to take up the office of Agent-General for Western Australia in London, a position he held until 1914.
+In this capacity Moore approved the first boys to migrate to and reside at the Fairbridge Farm School in Pinjarra.

+In 1915, during World War I, while still Agent-General, the Australian government appointed him General Officer Commanding Australian Imperial Forces in the United Kingdom.
 He held that position until 1917, during which time he was promoted to the rank of major general.
+In November 1915 he was promoted to temporary colonel.

 British politics

 In 1918, Moore resigned as Agent-General after being invited by the Conservative Party to stand for the British House of Commons seat of St George's, Hanover Square, which had been made vacant by the death of former Prime Minister of Australia Sir George Reid.
 He was elected to the seat on 4 October 1918.
 In the 1918 general election on 14 December he instead stood for and won the seat of Islington North.
-After a break from politics in 1923 and 1924, he won the seat of Richmond upon Thames in the general election of 29 October 1924, and held it until his resignation on 13 April 1932.
+After a break from politics in 1923 and 1924, he won the seat of Richmond (Surrey) in the general election of 29 October 1924, and held it until his resignation on 13 April 1932.
 For ten years, he was Chairman of the Standing Orders Committee of the House of Commons.
 He established himself as an excellent representative of Australia, and his opinion on Empire matters was highly valued by British ministers.

 After retiring from politics, Moore became President of the British Empire Steel Corporation, a company with interests in Western Australia and Canada.
 He was also a director of several important companies.
 He died on 28 October 1936 at a nursing home in London, following surgery.

 Newton Moore Senior High School in Bunbury is named after him.